Sarahalq/Sarahalq.github.io/_posts/2019-10-12-Testing-Local-Images copy.md

 ![Image test]({{ site.url }}/images/cap_shape.jpeg)

 ### Data cleaning
 The dataset was mostly clean with no null-values.
 However, after exploring the dataset I decided to:

 1. Drop the veil-type column as all of the rows in that column had only one value and that will not add to the model learning process.
-2. Plot the stalk-root column distribution with each feature one with the missing value and once without.
+2. Plot the stalk-root column distribution with each feature once with the missing value and once without.
 ![Image test]({{ site.url }}/images/stalk.png)

 as shown above, the missing value in stalk-root column represent a lot of the datapoint thus, I will keep it in the dataset as removing them may effect the learning of the model.

 ### Exploratory Data Analysis